 Neil Bortz, by the way, does this.

-He he'll fly, you know, body parts.
+He'll fly, you know, body parts.

-Apparently the suspect is in custody.
+Apparently, the suspect is in custody.

 This is at the Capitol Gazette newspaper in Annapolis.

-All right, there's been a uh shooting.
+All right, there's been a shooting, Capitol Gazette newspaper.

-It's in uh Annapolis.
+It's in Annapolis.

-The sheriff there has said there's been multiple fatalities.
+The sheriff there has said there's been multiple fatalities, but the suspect apparently has been apprehended.

 We have no context as to why this has happened.

-Also, a report that a shotgun was in fact used in this particular shooting.
+Also, a report that a shotgun was, in fact, used in this particular shooting.

 But what we know is the shooting took place at the Capitol Gazette newspaper in Annapolis, Maryland.